aliciapflaumer/blog/_posts/2019-09-26-browser-support-web-development.markdown

 *Safari dev tools:*<br>
 ![Safari-Dev-Tools]({{ "/assets/safari-dev-tools.jpg" | absolute_url }})

 While the console seems to be similiar across all browsers, some different features standout in a few.
-Such as, Safari's tool to add rulers to a page:
+Such as, Safari's tool to add rulers to a page, to help with alignment.

 ![Safari-Console-Tools]({{ "/assets/safari-console-rulers.jpg" | absolute_url }})